 |Degree requirements must be completed within seven years of admission to the RN to BSN completion program.

 |* Credit in nursing and non-nursing courses may be acquired through transfer of credits, credit by examination (CBE), and by course enrollment.

 Certificate in Nursing Leadership and Management:

 This three additional course certificate program is open to BSN degree-seeking students and will prepare them for positions of nursing leadership within their organizations.
 At completion of the program, the student will be prepared to take either the National Certification Exam for Certified Nurse Manager and Leader (CNML) administered by the American Organization of Nurse Executives and/or the Nurse Executive Board certification examination administered by the American Nurses Credentialing Center (ANCC).

 Where do I start?

+UM-Flint has a revolving admission policy and you may be admitted for fall, winter, spring, or summer.
+You can apply to the university online at Undergraduate Admissions.
 There is not a separate application required for the RN to BSN program, simply choose "BSN Completion" as your program of study when you apply.

 How long are your semesters?

 Fall and Winter semesters are 14 weeks each; select 7-week courses are offered within the 14-week semesters.
 Spring and Summer semesters are both 7 weeks.
 Almost all nursing courses are available year-round.